 As bespoke becomes the new standard, custom software is of growing importance to businesses.

 Digital transformation is doing more than just change the way we do business.
 It is also changing the way we view and approach the technology and the software itself.
-Ten years ago, software development concerned itself with designing tools to fulfil a purpose, whether that might be to manage client records or streamline inventory management.
-Today, like any form of service delivery, software development is about improving user experience at multiple points within an organisation.
+Ten years ago, the software development industry concerned itself with designing tools to fulfil a purpose, whether that might be to manage client records or streamline inventory management.
+Today, like any form of service delivery, bespoke software development is about improving user experience at multiple points within an organisation.

 The ever-growing cloud